garcia-danny/dannygarcia.org/README.md

 **Information:**
 This website was created by Danny Garcia. © 2025.
 Visit [dannygarcia.org](https://dannygarcia.org).

+**License:**
+This website and repository are licensed under the MIT License.
+For more information, see the [LICENSE](https://github.com/garcia-danny/dannygarcia.org/blob/main/LICENSE) file.

 **Contact:**
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/garcia-danny) or email me at [danny@dannygarcia.org](mailto:danny@dannygarcia.org).